sybilhoangRG/support.balsamiq.com/content/sales/gdpr.md

 As our newly updated Privacy Policy states: "Our business model is a very traditional one: we provide products and services, and customers pay us for them.
 In other words, you are the customer, NOT the product."

-So most of the work we have done is related to making it very clear that we do not sell or rent your data, ever.
+So most of the work we have done was making it very clear that we do not sell or rent your data, ever.
 And we only keep what is required to provide you with those products and services.

 Briefly, here are steps we have taken as of May 2018: